 A skilled criminal defense attorney must be able to understand the rules of evidence and use them correctly in order to properly defend an individual accused of a crime.
-The following is a brief introduction into the “best evidence rule”, as it is known, and how it impacts a criminal case when evidence of an element of a crime is documents in writing, recording or on videotape.
+The following is a brief introduction to the “best evidence rule”, as it is known, and how it impacts a criminal case when evidence of an element of a crime is documented in writing, recording, or on videotape.
 If you believe your case involves anything discussed in this overview – Contact Mike DiCindio directly for a free consultation to speak about your case.

 The general rule in Pennsylvania is that when the contents of a writing, recording, or photograph are attempted to be proven, the offering party is required to produce the original into evidence.
 The official comment to Rule 1002 states that this is not a rule that applies to every document, but instead only to those that have material terms.
 Comment Rule 1002.
 The this “requirement of the original” rule is synonymous to the common law “best evidence” rule.
 Best evidence rule is controlling only if the terms of writing must be proved to make a case or provide a defense.

 While originally, the “best evidence” rule in Pennsylvania only applied to writings alone, the rules of evidence have expanded the application of the best evidence rule to encompass many more mediums.
 Now included in the expanded applicability of the rule are recordings (letters, words, or numbers or the equivalent whether handwritten, typed or copied) and photographs (x-rays, videotapes, and motion pictures)

 The literal “original” need not be produced.
 The rules now provide that a duplicate may be entered to prove the original’s contents “to the same extent as the original” unless there is a genuine question as to the originality of the original, or if it would be unfair to introduce the copy in lieu of the original.
 Pa.
 R. Evid.
 1003.